AnjaliSharma1234/SocialMediaProfileLauncher/README.md

-# SocialMediaProfileLauncher
+#### Social Media Profile Launcher

-A simple Chrome Extension to any all your social media profiles in just one click
+A simple Chrome Extension for combining all the social media profiles at one place.

+This is motivated by [Traversy Media tutorial on Google Chrome Extention](https://www.youtube.com/watch?v=wHZCYi1K664).